submerged-in-matrix/materials-ml-projects-/README.md

-﻿#Literatures and Resources
+﻿# Literatures and Resources
 A list of resources for getting started, blogs, newsletters, and podcasts, python tools, and databases for materials informatics.
 If you think there's a great resource missing, read the contribution guide and open a pull request or create an issue and I'll be happy to add it.
 This list is in no way comprehensive, it's simply a collection of resources I've found extremely helpful in my own research.
 This field is rapidly evolving and I've tried to focus on materials-specific resources, rather than cover the constantly changing cutting-edge of data science tools.
 I have included some foundational tools that are prerequisites for most of the other resources.
 There is also a list of materials informatics research groups.
 This list is inspired by Pat Walters' excellent list of resources for cheminformatics.
 Chemistry, the so-called "central science," is in many ways leading the charge when it comes to applying machine learning to science, so it doesn't hurt to be familiar with the progress in the field.

-Getting started
+# Getting started
 What is materials informatics? - This blog post from Citrine does a really nice job summarizing what materials informatics is and why it's worth doing.

-Machine Learning for Materials Scientists: An Introductory Guide toward Best Practices - There are too many reviews and perspectives on ML for materials science to count; I like this one because it includes example code and notebooks and plenty of helpful tables with references to databases and work in the field.
+# Machine Learning for Materials Scientists:
+An Introductory Guide toward Best Practices - There are too many reviews and perspectives on ML for materials science to count; I like this one because it includes example code and notebooks and plenty of helpful tables with references to databases and work in the field.
 If you read this paper and work through the examples, you'll have a solid foundation for doing materials informatics research.

-Matminer Tutorials - The Matminer tutorial series uses interactive Jupyter notebooks to walk through the basic steps of materials informatics: data retrieval, featurization, machine learning, and data evaluation/visualization.
+# Matminer Tutorials -
+The Matminer tutorial series uses interactive Jupyter notebooks to walk through the basic steps of materials informatics: data retrieval, featurization, machine learning, and data evaluation/visualization.

-Materials Project Workshop - This fantastic three day workshop offered annually by the wonderful folks at the Materials Project covers introductions to Python, Jupyter notebooks for data science, MongoDB for databases, and using the full stack of Materials Project software for computational materials science.
+# Materials Project Workshop -
+This fantastic three day workshop offered annually by the wonderful folks at the Materials Project covers introductions to Python, Jupyter notebooks for data science, MongoDB for databases, and using the full stack of Materials Project software for computational materials science.
 There are lecture videos and interactive notebooks accompanying each lesson.
 Appropriate for anyone with an interest in computational materials, no need to be a Python wizard.

-Materials Informatics Lectures by Taylor Sparks - If you enjoy a good lecture, this online course is an amazing resource in an area where many universities do not yet have great courses developed.
+# Materials Informatics Lectures by Taylor Sparks -
+If you enjoy a good lecture, this online course is an amazing resource in an area where many universities do not yet have great courses developed.
 If you aren't comfortable with Python or need a refresher, Taylor has another great online course on Python Programming for Materials Engineers.

-Blogs, newsletters, and podcasts
+# Blogs, newsletters, and podcasts
-My blog - I post occasionally about my own research in materials informatics and materials physics.

 Citrine Blog - There are some good posts here about challenges in the field, as well as specific case studies and white papers